 It's difficult to precisely quantify the lifetime of a drawstring bag, but a good drawstring bag should be something you use again and again to minimize waste, and not a disposable object.
 Drawstring bags made from sturdier materials will have a longer lifespan.
 Look for polyester with a higher denier count (which is used to measure the thickness of a fabric's fibers), such as 420 or above.

 You can also extend the lifespan of a drawstring bag by being mindful not to overstuff it.
-The looser structure of a drawstring bag makes it easier to accommodate bulky or angular objects, but if stored objects are sharply pressed up against the bag's fabric it could lead to rips and tears.
+The looser structure of a drawstring bag makes it easier to accommodate bulky objects like kids' hoodies, but if stored objects are sharply pressed up against the bag's fabric it could lead to rips and tears.